Bob Francis (radio presenter): Life and career

 Francis was made famous to the rest of Australia through the ABC TV show The Chaser's War on Everything when one member of the Chaser team rang him to question 5AA reporters as they were not at the "Subway Fresh Bread" press conference which was actually just a commercial.
 Because of his temper, he was a constant target for prank calls, such as one featuring on John Safran's show.
 These clips have appeared on the video sharing site YouTube.

 In 2005, Francis was inducted into the Australian Radio Hall of fame at the Australian Commercial Radio Awards held at the Sydney Convention Centre.
 The award recognises outstanding lifetime achievement and contribution to the radio broadcasting industry.
 After receiving the award, he said: "This is one of the greatest honours I can imagine, to me like winning an Academy Award."
 He was also presented with a Golden Microphone from 5AA for 20 years service.

+Francis regularly expressed his extreme dislike for the tax payer funded Australian Broadcasting Corporation (ABC).
+In the final two ratings periods of 2012 Francis was beaten by ABC radio's Peter Goers.

 In July 2013, Francis announced that he would be retiring from radio at the end of the year after talks with 5AA management.
 He told the Sunday Mail, "I just decided I wasn't really enjoying coming into work each day anymore."
 He made his last broadcast, which included many messages from well-wishers and ended with Francis in tears, on 8 August 2013.

 Francis died on 12 November 2016 at the age of 77.